What are the four Minnesota offense levels?

 If there is a conviction, what is the level of conviction?

 In Minnesota, a conviction will have an offense level:

 What seems simple at first glance, turns out to require a little deeper understanding of the law.
 Why?
-In Minnesota, the level of a conviction is determined by the sentence imposed not by the level of crime charged.
+In Minnesota, the the sentence imposed determines the level of a conviction, not the level of crime charged.

-So, if a prosecutor charges a felony, but a judge imposes a misdemeanor sentence, then the conviction level is a misdemeanor.
+So, if a prosecutor charges a felony; but a judge imposes a misdemeanor sentence; then a misdemeanor conviction results.
 Minnesota Statutes 609.13.

 What about petty misdemeanors?

 The meaning of a Minnesota “petty misdemeanor” is problematic due to imprecise language in the laws.

 On the one hand a petty misdemeanor is “not a crime.”

 But on the other hand, one can have a petty misdemeanor “conviction.”

 Normally we associate the word “conviction” with the words “crime” and “criminal.”